Fish sauce is a marvel of Thai food.

 One of my favorite uses for it is as secret flavoring ingredient in homemade onion dip.
 (It eliminates the need for MSG-injected flavor packets.)

 Other useful non-Asian places to drizzle fish sauce include:

 – Impromptu Caesar salad dressing, when you don’t have any anchovy in reach, stir some into mayo with a bit of lemon, tabasco sauce and garlic.
 Or try this interesting Beet Shiso Salad which makes us of fish sauce in the dressing.

 – Pasta/pizza bolognese sauce

 – Pad Thai popcorn.
 Seriously.
 Wow.

 – Bloody Mary

-2 cups of a cruciferous veggies like one or a combo of broccoli, cauliflower or Brussel sprouts, cut into 1 inch pieces
+- 2 cups cruciferous veggies, like one or a combo of broccoli, cauliflower and/or Brussel sprouts cut into 1 inch pieces

-2 tablespoons good quality olive or extra virgin coconut oil
+- 2 tbsp good quality olive or extra virgin coconut oil